 Research published in the British Medical Journal (BMJ) concluded that

 "The findings show that in primary school children, the Daily Mile intervention is effective at increasing levels of moderate to vigorous intensity physical activity (MVPA), reducing sedentary time, increasing physical fitness and improving body composition.
 These findings have relevance for teachers, policymakers, public health practitioners, and health researchers."

-Many Wiltshire schools are now taking part in the Daily Mile with others planning to join in the near future.
+Many Wiltshire schools are now taking part in an Active Mile with others planning to implement one in the near future.
 Some schools are measuring the impact of this activity, which can be used to achieve Wiltshire Healthy Schools status.

 Wiltshire case studies